 The land for the proposed development, The HUB at La Plata, is under consideration for annexation by the Town of La Plata.
 The applicant is the Hawthorne Rosewick Limited Partnership.

 The HUB Team is providing the following answers for what we consider likely Frequently Asked Questions (FAQs).
 There will be a process, as required by state law, for citizens to provide feedback.
-We are asking you to review the information we provide, and to support this pioneering mixed-use project by supporting this land annexation.
-We also apologize that the pandemic altered some of the ways in which we wanted to interact with the public and interested stakeholders.
+We are asking you to review the information we provide, and to support this pioneering mixed-use project.

 We believe The HUB at La Plata has your best interests at heart because our interests also reflect the things that matter to people in this area: Economic growth and prosperity.
 Good jobs based locally.
 Being able to work at or near where you live.
 High-quality neighborhoods with parks, diverse amenities and open space.
 Healthy buildings and sustainable resources.
 Walkable and interconnected neighborhoods.
 Places for all kinds of people — families, retirees, federal workers, skilled tradespeople and professionals, and educated millennials — to live and thrive.